o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/animating/_index.md

 Installed as a gem, this system uses custom Lua scripts to create powerful and flexible animations.

 [**UI Animation Editor**](/docs/user-guide/user-interface/animation/_index.md)
 Embedded as a GUI in the **UI Editor**, this tool can create complex animations.
-You activate your animation sequences by using Script Canvas, with the UiAnimationBus eBus, or through C\+\+ scripting.
+You activate your animation sequences by using Script Canvas, with the UiAnimationBus eBus, or through C++ scripting.